Westlake-AI/openmixup/configs/classification/inaturalist2018/README.md

 ## Citation

-Please refer to the original paper of iNaturalist datasets and AutoMix for details.
+Please refer to the original paper of [iNaturalist](https://arxiv.org/abs/1707.06642) for dataset information, and refer to [AutoMix](https://arxiv.org/abs/2103.13027) for experiment details.

 ```bibtex
 @article{Horn2018TheIS,